saikrmet/open-census-mcp-server/README.md

 ## What We're Building

-**Smart Query Translation:** Convert natural language questions into proper Census API calls, handling geography codes (including ambiguous place name resolution like "Springfield, IL" vs FIPS codes), variable selection (mapping B19013_001E → "Median household income"), and valid combinations.
+**Smart Query Translation:** Convert natural language questions into proper Census API calls, handling geography codes (including disambiguation of ambiguous place names like "Springfield, IL" vs FIPS codes - disambiguation based on GNIS + TIGER place class with user prompting when duplicates exist, surfacing state FIPS like "Kansas City, MO `29-38000` or Kansas City, KS `20-36000`?"), variable selection (mapping B19013_001E → "Median household income"), and valid combinations.

 **Domain Knowledge Integration:** Encode expertise about which data sources are appropriate for different questions, when estimates are reliable, and how to interpret results correctly.

-**Statistical Context:** Automatically include margins of error with proper propagation for both ratios and sums, suppression flags for unreliable estimates (CV ≥ 15% or estimate ≤ 50), and methodology notes where relevant.
+**Statistical Context:** Automatically include margins of error with proper propagation hierarchy (ACS Generalized Variance Function for supported tables → replicate weights if available via local summary file download → conservative quadratic formula for API-only derived statistics), suppression handling (if estimate in {`(X)`, `-666666666`, `-333333333`, `*`} → treat as suppressed), and CV calculations with numeric guardrails and vintage lag considerations (CV computation uses latest published GVF - CVs for current vintage lag by ~1 year).

 **Error Prevention:** Guide users away from common mistakes like inappropriate geographic comparisons or mismatched time periods.